feihope/Boston-Airbnb-Analysis/README.md

 Please refer to medium posting link: https://medium.com/@AbdulazizKTA/write-a-data-science-blog-post-f8c5e1ece761

 # Data Set
 In the Aribnb data analysis project, I use listing and canlendar data set.
+The canlandar data set file is too larger to upload into github.
+This data set can be downloaded from http://insideairbnb.com/get-the-data.html, archiving Boston Airbnb data on July 2021.

 # Libraries
 - Numpy